morinokami/next-zodenv/README.md

 Note that types other than string must be transformed with `z.preprocess` beforehand.
 This is because environment variables are always string and we need to transform them to the type Zod's schema expects.

-For simple cases like the above, next-zodenv offers built-in validators:
+For simple cases like the above, next-zodenv offers built-in validators defined using Zod's constructs:

 ```ts
 import { zenv, str, port, url } from 'next-zodenv'